Skip to content

 cp /usr/local/df-demo/skywalking/agent/optional-plugins/apm-spring-webflux-5.x-plugin-8.7.0.jar /usr/local/df-demo/skywalking/agent/plugins/

-Run the following command to start the backend service and click the button on the frontend interface to call the backend service.
+Execute the following command to start the backend service, click the button on the frontend interface to call the backend service.

 cd /usr/local/df-demo/skywalking